-To that end, ESMA shall, in cooperation with EBA and the ESRB and taking due account of international efforts, prepare a report assessing:
+To that end, ESMA shall, by ... \ in cooperation with EBA and the ESRB and taking due account of international efforts, submit a report to the Commission, to the European Parliament and to the Council, assessing:

-- (a) whether the use of SFTs leads to the build-up of significant leverage that is not addressed by existing regulation and - (b) where appropriate, the options available to tackle such a build-up, and - (c) whether further measures to reduce the pro-cyclicality of that leverage are required.
+- (a) whether the use of SFTs leads to the build-up of significant leverage that is not addressed by existing regulation; - where appropriate, the options available to tackle such a build-up; (b) - (c) whether further measures to reduce the pro-cyclicality of that leverage are required.